Instruments of Peacemaking 1918-1941 : The Failure of Diplomacy

 This book is a sequel to Instruments of Peacemaking 1870-1914 in that it considers how attempts were made to settle disputes between states without recourse to war after 'the war to end all wars'.

-It considers the idealism of President Wilson's Fourteen Points which formed the basis for the Armistice in 1918, and his scheme for a League of Nations providing for self-determination of nations and 'collective security' for European states.
+It considers the idealism of President Woodrow Wilson's Fourteen Points which formed the basis for the Armistice in 1918, and his scheme for a League of Nations providing for self-determination of nations and 'collective security' for European states.

-The book considers the many successes of cases referred to the Reparations Commission and to arbitration regarding boundary, industrial property, and shipping including claims by the relatives of deceased passengers of the RMS Lusitania.
-More importantly, it analyses the diplomatic challenges faced by statesmen after 1919: the attempts at disarmament, the Locarno Arbitration Agreements which attempted to underpin the peace settlement of 1919, and the subsequent crises in Abyssinia, the Rhineland, Austria, Czechoslovakia, and Poland.
-The decline and failure of Wilsonian idealism, the League of Nations, collective security, and diplomacy is traced through the various diplomatic exchanges that took place between governments from official records and contemporaneous accounts of the times as well as academic sources.
-The attempt to resolve the Sudetenland crisis by the mediation of Lord Runciman is included as part of the diplomatic intervention by Mr Chamberlain to appease Hitler.
-The final chapter looks at American Foreign Policy in the context of isolationism, and Anglo-American Relations and the attack on Pearl Harbor which is examined in relation to the Army, Navy and Congressional Enquiries.
+Cases referred to the Reparations Commission and to arbitration under the Treaty of Versailles regarding boundary, industrial property, and shipping including the Lusitania claims are considered.
+More importantly, it analyses the diplomatic challenges faced by statesmen after 1919.
+The decline and failure of Wilsonian idealism, the League of Nations, collective security, and diplomacy are traced through the various diplomatic exchanges that took place between governments from official records and contemporaneous accounts of the times as well as academic sources.
+Mr Chamberlain's private diplomacy to appease Hitler is critically analysed.
+The final chapter briefly considers aspects of America's isolationism resulting in the attack on Pearl Harbor and her peacetime state of unreadiness.

 Contents